 From the Anne Frank House, you can hop across the canal and find yourself in the trendy neighborhood of Jordaan.
 This suburb has gone through gentrification in recent years and is now quite upscale and inviting.
 After a bit of a wander through its streets, you can settle in at one of the many cafes or bars for a bit before continuing on to any one of the equally diverse selection of restaurants.
 Really a great place to finish your day no matter what you’re in the mood for.

-Day 2 in Amsterdam
+Amsterdam Itinerary: Day 2

 Today, briefly return to the Old Centre of Amsterdam, before heading south to the neighborhoods of Grachtengordel-Zuid, De Pijp, and the Museumkwartier.